shoutem/shoutem.github.io/_posts/1-1-7-UsingCloudStorage.md

 }
 ```

 This is the first time that we used `server` folder.
 The reason is that data schemas are not part of the application code, but rather server side for extension.
-Data Schemas are nothing more than Shoutem-flavored [JSON Schemas](http://json-schema.org/).
+Data schemas are nothing more than Shoutem-flavored [JSON Schemas](http://json-schema.org/).
 At the end, there are some properties describing the schema itself.
-All the properties are explained in [data schema reference]({{ site.baseurl }}/docs/cloud/data-schemas).
+All properties are explained in [data schema reference]({{ site.baseurl }}/docs/cloud/data-schemas).

-This schema was immediately exported in `extension.json` file:
+This schema is exported in `extension.json` file:

 ```JSON{18-21}
 #file: extension.json